 Even if you’re putting aside plenty of money each month, you could still fall behind if your investments don’t earn enough to keep up with inflation.
 To make sure you hit your retirement savings goals, you need to focus on investments with a good long-term return.

 Focus on Equities

 Financial experts agree that the best way to earn inflation-beating yields over the long term is the stock market.
-According to Consumer Reports, in the years since World War II, the S&P 500 — one of the leading stock market indexes — has returned an average of 11.1% per year.
-The inflation rate over the same period averaged around 4%, so investing in stocks during that period would not only beat inflation but grow your money by an additional 7% per year.
+Since 1927, the S&P 500 — one of the leading stock market indexes — has returned an average of about 10% per year.
+Over that period, investing in stocks would not only beat inflation but grow your money by about 7% per year.

 Many people think of bonds as a lower-risk investment than stocks — and in many ways, that’s true.
 Buying a bond is essentially loaning money to a company or government, and since companies and governments usually pay their debts, there’s little risk that you’ll lose your entire investment.

 However, inflation poses a risk too.
 If your investment doesn’t earn enough to outpace inflation, you’re effectively losing money.
 This is much more likely to happen with bonds than with stocks.